 You also check whether cash was deposited throughout the day, and the balance lying in the till at the end of the day is within limits specified in the end-of-day procedures.

-Here is the step-by-step process to balance a cash register:
+Here is the step-by-step process for counting cash registers:

 The cashier should check that the cash-to-keep amount tallies with the amount reported by the POS software.
 The cashier should also physically count the cash lying in the cash drawer, and if there’s a mismatch, the cashier should immediately report it to the store manager, but the POS software should not disclose the amount of difference.